garrandall/popular-music-data/tracks/this-is-your-night-amber.md

 Aww yeah, so in love with you
 Aww yeah, it's too good to be true
 Aww yeah, feelin' so brand-new, aww yeah
-Eee-yeah, eee-yeah, ooh, ooh, ooh, ooh
+Eee-yeah, ee-yeah, oh oohohohhoh

 Tonight with my spirits, the one that you call
 I'm ready to stand up and ready to fall
 I can't find a way, so attracted by you
-Let me be your girl and I'll be so true, ooh
+Let me be your girl and I'll be so true, oh

 This is your night
 Dancing free until the morning light